Led Zeppelin discography

 Led Zeppelin's untitled fourth album, often called Led Zeppelin IV and released on 8 November 1971, is their most commercially successful album.
 It received a 24 times multi-platinum certification from RIAA, the fifth-highest of all albums, and fourth-highest exclusive of greatest hits compilations.
 The band's fifth album, Houses of the Holy, was released in 1973.
 Again a transatlantic chart-topper, it has received an 11 times multi-platinum certification from RIAA.
 In 1974, the band set up their own vanity label, Swan Song Records, which would release the rest of Led Zeppelin's studio albums.
 The first was the 1975 double album Physical Graffiti, which has received a 16 times platinum certification from RIAA.
 Zeppelin's seventh album, Presence (1976), achieved a triple Platinum certification from RIAA.
 On 20 October 1976, Led Zeppelin released their first concert film The Song Remains the Same.
 The recording of the film took place during three nights of concerts at Madison Square Garden in New York City, during the band's 1973 concert tour of the United States.
-The band's eighth album, In Through the Out Door, received a sextuple platinum certification.
-This was the last album released by the band before Bonham died of alcohol intoxication in 1980; Led Zeppelin disbanded less than three months later.
+The band's eighth studio album, In Through the Out Door, received a sextuple platinum certification.
+This was the last album released by the band before Bonham died of alcohol poisoning in 1980; Led Zeppelin disbanded less than three months later.

-In 1982 Led Zeppelin released the album Coda, a compilation of outtakes from the band's previous recordings.
-Since their break-up, the band have released numerous compilation and live albums from older concerts, including How the West Was Won, which peaked at number one on the Billboard charts, and the compilation album Mothership, which produced seven music downloads and was released on the same day Led Zeppelin's entire catalog became available in digital stores, including in the iTunes Store.
+In 1982, Led Zeppelin released their last studio album, Coda, which contained outtakes from the band's previous recordings.
+Since their break-up, the band have released numerous compilation and live albums from older concerts, including How the West Was Won, which peaked at number one on the Billboard charts, and the compilation album Mothership, which was released on the same day Led Zeppelin's entire catalog became available in digital stores, including in the iTunes Store.
 "Stairway to Heaven", which had never been released as an official single before, was one of these songs released in digital stores.